OutSystems/docs-support/src/troubleshooting/infrastructure-management/restart-cloud/restart-cloud.md

 ![Environment health detail](images/restart-cloud-status-lt.png)

-On the error report you can try to sync your environment again just to see if this was just a communication problem.
+On the error report, you can try to sync your environment again just to see if this was just a communication problem.
 If it doesn't resolve the issue, then you can go to the environment details and restart OutSystems services:

 ![Restart services of an environment](images/restart-cloud-lt.png)